Greek firefighters battle major blazes on multiple fronts

 Unfounded rumours and allegations have also been spreading rapidly on social media that blame migrants for responsibility for the outbreak of the fires.

-Greece's Supreme Court Prosecutor on Wednesday ordered the local prosecutor to investigate both the causes of the catastrophic fire and alleged claims of racism towards migrants.
+Greece's Supreme Court Prosecutor on Wednesday ordered local officials to investigate both the causes of the catastrophic fire and alleged claims of racism towards migrants.

-Greek authorities on Tuesday arrested three individuals in northern Greece who had forced undocumented migrants into a cargo trailer, blaming them for being responsible for the fires.
+Greek authorities on Tuesday arrested three people in northern Greece who had forced undocumented migrants into a cargo trailer, blaming them for being responsible for the fires.

-The individuals posted a video on social media urging more people to do the same.
+The detainees posted a video on social media urging more people to do the same.

-Also on Tuesday, 18 people were found dead in a forest fire near the Turkish border, north of Alexandroupolis.
+Eighteen people including two children were found dead Tuesday in a forest fire near the Turkish border, north of Alexandroupolis.

 As no local residents had been reported missing "the possibility that they are people who entered our country illegally is under investigation," fire department spokesman Yiannis Artopios said in a televised address.